noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - usually the two have far different levels of abstraction
   - nim is a compiler that supports multiple backends (c, c++, objective-c, javascript)
 - transpiler: takes a program in A and outputs the same program in B, usually A and B have the same level of abstraction
+- module: every file is considered a module

 ### nim and nims history